Kelowna Rockets Training Camp Update Ahead of Preseason Opener

 “We’ll be down close to our team, and then some of the kids that will probably be on the midget team (Okanagan Rockets) at the end will probably be here for a while and we’ll give them a little more time.”

-Foote, for the most part, is staying out of the roster selection process.
+Foote is staying out of the roster selection process for the most part.
 This is his first training camp as a WHL head coach — he took over from Jason Smith one month into last season, on Oct.
 23, 2018 — whereas Hamilton and Frey have been together since the Tacoma days, dating back nearly 30 years now to 1991.

 “That’s not up to me,” Foote said when asked about the planned cuts and the preferred timeline for getting the regular-season roster in place.
 “Lorne and Bruce have done this for a long time.
 They might bring something to me (for feedback and input), but it’s been smooth — it’s been a great training camp and well designed by them.